The Poems of John Donne, Volume 1 (of 2) by John Donne

 There are no legal restrictions on this material.
 It is now common property for all to enjoy.

-1 year agoI came across this while browsing and the emotional weight of the story is balanced perfectly.
-Exactly what I needed.
+3 months agoAfter finishing this book, the emotional weight of the story is balanced perfectly.
+Absolutely essential reading.